cabarius/ToyBox/ToyBox/README.txt

         You can now add BlueprintActivatableAbility
-        Added category for browsing Wrath's in memory cache Experimental Multiclass on level up preview (experimental binary only) Various other small improvements
+        Added category for browsing Wrath's in memory cache Experimental Multiclass on level up preview (experimental binary only) This is very limited right now as it only gives you the classes It does not let you choose feats, abilities, spells If you want to check it out please download the side experimental version from nexus Various other small improvements
 Ver 1.1.10
     Tweak for autoloading last save on app launch